 Despite the explicit Jewish context of her mikva art, and despite the artist’s desire to be active in her Orthodox Jewish community as well, her work was not discussed by it whatsoever.
-In hindsight, in a 2006 interview with gallerist and curator Marisa Newman, she spoke about the complete disregard for her works in the Jewish community and voiced her disappointment about that fact. ’s works were also disregarded by the feminist Jewish world in the US at the time they were presented.
+In hindsight, in a 2006 interview with gallerist and curator Marisa Newman, she spoke about the complete disregard for her works in the Jewish community and voiced her disappointment about that fact.
+Laderman-Ukeles’s works were also disregarded by the feminist Jewish world in the US at the time they were presented.
 It was only later, in the 1990s, that the text of Mikva Dreams was included in the feminist Jewish anthology Four Centuries of Jewish Women’s Spirituality: A Sourcebook (1992), edited by Dianne Ashton and Ellen M. Umansky.

 “Mikva Dreams” and the Feminist Spirituality Movement

 The feminist spirituality movement, and in particular the Great Goddess discourse, played a significant role in American feminist art of the 1970s.
 Artists like Carolee Schneemann (b.
 1939), Mary Beth Adelson (b.
 1933), Ana Mendieta (1948–1985), Betsy Damon (b.
 1940), and Donna Henes (b.
 1945), turned to the goddesses of ancient times as their source of inspiration, and adopted matriarchal ideas from the past to enrich the feminist experience and discourse of the present.
-Though did not explicitly partake in the Goddess discourse, her Jewish works analogously commented on the present-day feminist experience by exalting women’s religious ritual.
+Though Laderman-Ukeles did not explicitly partake in the Goddess discourse, her Jewish works analogously commented on the present-day feminist experience by exalting women’s religious ritual.
 The “Mikva Dreams” performance was reminiscent of the feminist meetings common in the 1970s, whose enactment was intended to reinvigorate the Great Goddess religions.
 During these gatherings, a self-described priestess or witch held a public ceremony that combined discussion of “femininity” with a critique of the patriarchal religions.
-In a similar way, used her performance to praise the act of ritual immersion with language comparable to that used in the Great Goddess discourse: “Like most goddess traditions, Matronit-Shechina, the Jew’s female divinity, has been pictured from ancient times as magically combining all these aspects: eternal renewed virgin, and eternal passionate lover, and eternal creating mother.
+In a similar way, Laderman-Ukeles used her performance to praise the act of ritual immersion with language comparable to that used in the Great Goddess discourse: “Like most goddess traditions, Matronit-Shechina, the Jew’s female divinity, has been pictured from ancient times as magically combining all these aspects: eternal renewed virgin, and eternal passionate lover, and eternal creating mother.
 Mikva is the site-intersection of all these holy energies.”

-’s “Mikva Dreams” clearly echoed Schneemann’s earlier Interior Scroll, a performance in which she pulled a scroll out of her vagina and read it aloud to her audience.
+Laderman-Ukeles’s “Mikva Dreams” clearly echoed Schneemann’s earlier Interior Scroll, a performance in which she pulled a scroll out of her vagina and read it aloud to her audience.
 Schneemann first performed the piece in 1975.
-At the start of the performance, Schneemann covered herself with a white sheet, as did .
-She began by telling the viewers that during the performance she would read from her book Cezanne, She was a Great Painter. similarly read her own writings during her performance.
-Schneemann linked her artistic activity to the Great Goddess and feminist spirituality, seeing in its forms and images the source of the sacred feminine knowledge connected to birth and transformation. likewise sought to connect herself and the viewers of her performance to the ceremony of Jewish ritual immersion, which she saw as a source of holy energies handed down by women from generation to generation.
+At the start of the performance, Schneemann covered herself with a white sheet, as did Laderman-Ukeles.
+She began by telling the viewers that during the performance she would read from her book Cezanne, She was a Great Painter.
+Laderman-Ukeles similarly read her own writings during her performance.
+Schneemann linked her artistic activity to the Great Goddess and feminist spirituality, seeing in its forms and images the source of the sacred feminine knowledge connected to birth and transformation.
+Laderman-Ukeles likewise sought to connect herself and the viewers of her performance to the ceremony of Jewish ritual immersion, which she saw as a source of holy energies handed down by women from generation to generation.
 The artist clearly designed the “Mikva Dreams” performance in the spirit of the Great Goddesses, and indeed the text she read in the performance was published in the feminist magazine Heresies in a 1978 issue devoted entirely to the Great Goddess feminist discourse (Fig. 4).